The Parents’ Role

 - Before the school year begins, purchase all curricula and supplies and become familiar with the curricula your student will use.

-- Before the school year begins, learn how to navigate RenWeb.
+- Before the school year begins, learn how to navigate FACTS.
 This school management system is where parents will obtain course information, assignments, class handouts, school announcements, grades, and school directory.

 - Attend Family Orientation Night and one Parent Academy session.

-- Read RenWeb every week to obtain assignments, updates, and announcements; and to check grades.
+- Check FACTS weekly to obtain assignments, updates, announcements, and to check grades.

-- Instruct your younger students per teacher instructions; monitor your older students who study and access our curricula independently (generally, in 6th grade and above).
+Instruct your younger students per teacher instructions; monitor older students (generally, in 6th grade and above).